-Charter of the Customer Standing Committee (CSC)1
+Amended Charter of the Customer Standing Committee (CSC)1

+Draft January 2018

+Version 01

 Mission

 The Customer Standing Committee (CSC) has been established to perform the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration (NTIA) as it relates to the monitoring of performance of the IANA naming function.
-This transfer of responsibilities took effect on [date].
+This transfer of responsibilities took effect on October 1, 2016 (1).

 The mission of the CSC is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
 The primary customers of the naming services are top-level domain registry operators, but also include root server operators and other non- root zone functions.

 The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service level targets and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern.
+As such, the CSC and the IANA Functions Operator should work together to identify issues and to initiate timely action.(4)

+The CSC is authorized to undertake remedial action to address performance issues in accordance with the Remedial Action Procedures.
+(2) The Remedial Action Procedures are to be developed and agreed to by the CSC and the IANA Functions Operator post-transition, once the CSC is formed.

+In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, the CSC will use the escalation procedure in the manner set out in the RAPs and failing resolution will refer to the RySG and the ccNSO Council (5)

-The CSC is not mandated to initiate a change in the IANA Functions Operator via a Special IANA Function Review, but could escalate a failure to correct an identified deficiency to the ccNSO and GNSO, which might then decide to take further action using agreed consultation and escalation processes, which may include a Special IANA Function Review.
+The CSC is not mandated to initiate a change in the IANA Functions Operator via a Special IANA Function Review, but could escalate a failure to correct an identified deficiency to the ccNSO and GNSO Councils, who (6) might then decide to take further action using agreed consultation and escalation processes, which may include a Special IANA Function Review.

+In the event that there is a change in the IANA Functions Operator, the CSC will remain to ensure continued satisfactory performance of the IANA naming functions by the subsequent operator.

+The CSC will be the primary interface between the IANA Functions Operator, currently PTI, and its customers.
+Should PTI cease to be the IANA Functions Operator, there should be an obligation on successor operators to work with the CSC to ensure satisfactory performance of the IANA naming functions (3)

 Scope of Responsibilities

-The CSC is authorized to monitor the performance of the IANA naming function against agreed service level targets on a regular basis.
+The CSC is authorized to monitor the performance of the IANA naming function against agreed service level requirements (7) on a regular basis.

 The CSC will analyse reports provided by the IANA Functions Operator on a monthly basis and publish their findings.

-The CSC is authorized to undertake remedial action to address poor performance in accordance with the Remedial Action Procedures (see illustrative procedures at the end of this Annex).
-The Remedial Action Procedures are to be developed and agreed to by the CSC and the IANA Functions Operator post-transition, once the CSC is formed.
+The CSC is authorized to undertake remedial action to address performance issues in accordance with agreed Remedial Action Procedures.
+Any necessary remedial action will be discussed by the IANA Functions Operator and CSC and will lead to an agreed plan for resolving the issues (8).

+The Remedial Action Procedures should include procedures to escalate issues to the IANA Functions Operator and ICANN management should there be a failure to resolve issues (9).

-In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, the CSC is authorized to escalate the performance issues to the ccNSO and GNSO for consideration.
+In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, and following the agreed escalation processes (RAP) (10) , the CSC is authorized to escalate the performance issues to the ccNSO and GNSO Councils (10) for consideration.